kof/express-struct/readme.md

 ## MVC project structure on top of express.

-It defines a strict dirs structure for you and mapps automatically the routs.
+It defines a strict directories structure for you and maps automatically the routes.

 ## Features
 - auto routing using "modules/controllers/action" pattern